shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Next steps:

+- !!!!! kinda blocked. the nrf peripheral spoofer is jank af. want to test with a real peripheral !!!!!

 - call the method that gets info about a connected peripheral - its characteristics and services it is advertising
 - read the value out of a specific characteristic
 - figure out how to encode/decode data being sent and read